Small-Angle Scattering: Fourier Transform and Phase Problem

-In order to calculate the correct phase shift $\Delta\phi$ after scattering from two centers as in Fig.\ref{fig:Qconstruction} we need to know the differences in travelled distance between the two waves $\delta$.
-This then yields
+In order to calculate the phase shift $\Delta\phi$ between waves scattered from two centers, as shown in Fig.~\ref{fig:Qconstruction}, we need the difference in travelled distance $\delta$ between the two waves.
+This yields